 Instructions

-• Roughly grind the whole spices.
+- Roughly grind the whole spices.
 Add the cardamom pods, cloves, cumin seeds, coriander seeds, and fennel seeds to a spice grinder or mortar or pestle.
 Coarsely grind (just a few pulses with an electric grinder) – you want some texture to remain.
 Remove the empty cardamom pod shells.
+Note: If you donโt have either of these tools, see the blog post section โFrequently Asked Questionsโ

-• Heat a Dutch oven or stove-to-oven braising pan over medium heat with 1 tablespoon of the oil.
+- Heat a Dutch oven or stove-to-oven braising pan over medium heat with 1 tablespoon of the oil.
 Once the oil is shimmering, add the roughly ground spices *and* the cinnamon sticks.
-Sauté for 60 seconds or until very fragrant, tossing frequently to prevent burning.
+Sautรฉ for 60 seconds or until very fragrant, tossing frequently to prevent burning.

-• Add the remaining 2 tablespoons of oil to the pan.
+- Add the remaining 2 tablespoons of oil to the pan.
 Next, add the onions, carrots, and cabbage.
-Season with ½ teaspoon kosher salt.
+Season with ยฝ teaspoon kosher salt.
 Cook until the vegetables start to soften, 6 to 8 minutes.
 Add the garlic and ginger, and cook for another 2 minutes.

-• Pour in the vegetable broth, chickpeas, bay leaves, raisins, tomatoes, and 1 ½ teaspoons of kosher salt and black pepper to taste.
+- Pour in the vegetable broth, chickpeas, bay leaves, raisins, tomatoes, and 1 ยฝ teaspoons of kosher salt and black pepper to taste.
 Stir well to combine and bring to a simmer.
 Allow to simmer for 2-3 minutes, stir again, and then turn off the heat.

 Notes